JimmyThePro/einstein-quiz/README.md

     - This fully responsive page will allow all users to easy start the quiz, without hassle.
     - First question is shown to the user, when site opens in a browser.
+    - User get 4 options to choose from, and then press submit button to get next question.

 ![main page image]()